 Students who wear clothing in violation of the dress code may be required to change clothes and/or parents notified to bring a change of clothes.
-Such students also will be subject to regular disciplinary process.
+Such students also will be subject to regular disciplinary processes.
+Any class time missed for this purpose will be considered unexcused.
+A failure to change to suitable garments may result in suspension.
 An absence as a result of violation of this dress code will be counted as an unexcused absence from any class period missed.